*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 Enough of the waiting.
 Let’s now investigate and improve your TV reception.

-In this article I’ll give you 10 tips for troubleshooting and improving reception issues.
+In this article I’ll give you some tips for troubleshooting and improving reception issues.

 But first, bear in mind that improving a passive signal receptor like an antenna is really more art than science.